witnet/witnet-solidity-bridge/README.md

 This repository provides several deployable contracts:

+- `WitnetParseLib`, helper library useful for parsing Witnet-solved results to previously posted Witnet Data Requests.
-- `WitnetProxy`, that routes Witnet data requests to a currently active `WitnetRequestBoard` implementation.
+- `WitnetProxy`, a delegate-proxy contract that routes Witnet Data Requests to a currently active `WitnetRequestBoard` implementation.
-- `WitnetRequest`, used as a means to encapsulate CBOR-encoded Witnet RADON scripts.
-- `WitnetRequestBoard` (WRB), which implements all required functionality to relay Witnet data requests (i.e. encapsulated [Witnet RADON scripts](https://docs.witnet.io/protocol/data-requests/overview/)) from Ethereum to the Witnet mainnet, as well as to relay Witnet-solved results back to Ethereum.
+- Multiple implementations of the `WitnetRequestBoard` interface (WRB), which declares all required functionality to relay encapsulated [Witnet Data Requests](https://docs.witnet.io/protocol/data-requests/overview/) from Ethereum to the Witnet mainnet, as well as to relay Witnet-solved results back to Ethereum.

 The repository also provides:

 - `UsingWitnet`, an inheritable abstract contract that injects methods for conveniently interacting with the WRB.
+- `WitnetRequest`, used as a means to encapsulate unmodifiable Witnet Data Requests.
+- `WitnetRequestBase`, useful as a base contract to implement your own modifiable Witnet Data Requests.

-## WitnetProxy
+## **WitnetProxy**

-`WitnetProxy` is an upgradable delegate-proxy contract that routes Witnet data requests coming from a `UsingWitnet`-inheriting contract to a currently active `WitnetRequestBoard` implementation.
+`WitnetProxy` is an upgradable delegate-proxy contract that routes Witnet Data Requests coming from a `UsingWitnet`-inheriting contract to a currently active `WitnetRequestBoard` implementation.

 This table contains all the `WinetProxy` instances that act as entry-points for the latest versions of the `WitnetRequestBoard` approved and deployed by the [**Witnet Foundation**](https://witnet.io), and that actually integrates with the **Witnet mainnet** from the following EVM-compatible blockchains: